yalue/hip_plugin_framework/README.md

     iterations of each plugins start only when all plugins have completed their previous iteration.
 By default, each plugin only waits for its own previous iteration to complete.>,
-  "omit_block_times": <Boolean.
+  "sync_initialization": <Boolean.
 Optional, defaults to false.
-If true, block
+If true,
-    times will not be listed in results JSON files.
+    forces each plugin to initialize one at a time (in arbitrary order).>, "omit_block_times": <Boolean.
+Optional, defaults to false.
+If true, block times will not be listed in results JSON files.
 Instead, the block_times field will always be set to an empty array.
 This can save time and space